ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 **Step 4: Add Storage**

-Extra storage is not essential, but the M3.2xl has only 8 GB of persistent EBS storage.
-In recent installs, I've been coming close to this limit and adding more may be worth while.
+The M3.2xl has only 8 GB of persistent EBS storage.
+In recent installs, I've been hitting this limit and adding is worth while.
 Current pricing for General Purpose EBS is About $0.10 per GB per month.
 In some of my examples, I've increased the storage to 16GB.

 **Step 5: Tag Instance**